From one of our Friends of Andalusia:

 Andalusia is open for self-guided “walk-in” tours 10 a.m. to 5 p.m.
-Thursday, Friday, Saturday, and Sunday, and Thursdays until sunset, April through September.
+Thursday, Friday, Saturday, and Sunday.
 We are closed Monday, Tuesday, and Wednesday.
 There is no admission fee; however, we do suggest a $10 donation per person.

 Click here for directions to Andalusia Farm.

 Our general approach to tours at Andalusia is to provide a short introduction, and then we allow our visitors to guide their experience based on their own level of interest and knowledge of O’Connor and her work.
 Tours of the areas outside the main house are entirely self-guided.
-If you would like to schedule a tour for a group, please fill out the group tour registration form and send it to firstname.lastname@example.org or to PO Box 947, Milledgeville, GA 31059.
+If you would like to schedule a group tour at Andalusia, please fill out the group tour registration form (or email us at email@example.com).